harvardinformatics/micro-course/intro_to_bioinformatics/fall2019/session2.md

 Interval and annotations data (BED, GFF)
 --------

-Now, we are going to move on from fasta files (although we'll come back to them in a bit) and introduce files with data stored as genomic intervals.
+In this session, we are going to move on from fasta files (although we'll come back to them in a bit) and introduce files with data stored as genomic intervals.
 Of course this includes things like gene models, but also the output of peak callers, enhancer predictions, and many other things.
 We’ll focus on two file formats, gff and bed.
 In both cases intervals are represented as lines in the file with a chromosome, start position, and end position specified.
 Confusingly, bed files use a 0-based start (first base of a chromosome is 0), and a 1-based end, while GFF files use a consistent 1-based interval.
 This is clearer with an example:

 The interval from the first base to the hundredth base of a chromosome would be represented as start = 0, end = 100 in a bed file, and start = 1, end = 100 in a GFF.
 Another way to think about this is that bed files are 0-based, half-open (the start is included in the interval but not the end), while GFF are 1-based inclusive (both start and end are included).
 This is super-confusing and will take a while to get used to.